d2l-ai/d2l-en/chapter_introduction/intro.md

 With speech recognition, the input sequence $x$ is the sound of a speaker, and the output $y$ is the textual transcript of what the speaker said.
-The challenge is that there are many more audio frames (sound is typically sampled at 8kHz or 16kHz) than text, i.e. there is no 1:1 correspondence between audio and text, since thousands of samples correspond to a single spoken word.
+The challenge is that there are many more audio frames (sound is typically sampled at 8kHz or 16kHz) than text, i.e., there is no 1:1 correspondence between audio and text, since thousands of samples correspond to a single spoken word.
 These are ``seq2seq`` problems where the output is much shorter than the input.